-On the System menu, point to Service, and then click Display Test.
+Press UTILITY System, then Service, then More, then Display Test.

 A multi-color screen is displayed.
-Be prepared to look for the symptoms described in "How to Identify a Faulty Display," and then click the Start Test button.
-To continue to the next test, click the moving Next Test button.
-The button moves to allow you to see all of the display.
-After the test is completed, the display defaults to the network analyzer screen.
+Be prepared to look for the symptoms described in "How to Identify a Faulty Display."
+Follow the instructions on the screen.

 How to Identify a Faulty Display